jccuevas/cpp-docs.es-es/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="accelerator_view__get_is_auto_selection"></a>get_is_auto_selection

-Devuelve un valor booleano que indica si el tiempo de ejecución selecciona automáticamente un acelerador adecuado cuando se pasa el accelerator_view a una [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).
+Devuelve un valor booleano que indica si el tiempo de ejecución seleccionará automáticamente un acelerador adecuado cuando se pasa el accelerator_view a una [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).

 ### <a name="syntax"></a>Sintaxis